eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 ## Use Case

 The EDC is the enabling component for all use cases within Catena-X and the only component to execute the exchange of operational data to Data Space participants.
-The base use case is therfore the exchange of data between to partners.
+The base use case is therefore the exchange of data between to partners.
 Value creation along the automotive value chain is tied to processing data in specific contexts.
 Within Catena-X exist 10 use cases companies can participate in.
-Active participation in given use cases always requires the use of an [EDC][edc-url].
-Depending on the use case a participant chooses to participate in, further components will be required.
+Active participation in given use cases always requires the use of a connector compliant to the [DSP](dsp-url) such as the [EDC][edc-url].
+Depending on the use case a participant chooses to participate in, further components will be required explained in subsequent Kits.

 - [Sustainability][sustainability-url]
 - [Traceability][traceability-url]